storj/docs/app/node/payouts/zk-sync-opt-in-for-snos/page.md

 3. Configure your Wallet to use the zkSync Era Mainnet, following wizard for chosen Wallet, if you did not already.

-4. Select the token, specify an amount and provide a destination Ethereum address&#x20;
+4. Select the token, specify an amount and provide a destination Ethereum address

     ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/8dL38QFUAEVItTHMoABaE_image.png)